UBB-bibliometrics/search-strategies/arctic.md

 Terms `ice sheet` and `ice cap` were tested, but mostly added additional works that were not arctic-related.
 This was also the case for the Norwegian counties `troms` and `finnmark` (particularly much medical research referencing Tromsø or the Tromsø study). `permafrost` was added even though these works can refer to areas outside the arctic - we decided to include it as permafrost mostly occurs in the polar circle.

+Some additional NOT terms are combined with `polar` in the abstract search to avoid other uses of the word, e.g. polar acids, polar lipids.
+Less necessary with titles search.

 ```
 // Journals
 IF REGEXP_MATCH(LOWER([journal]), "\barctic")